 - Anthropology Research Project Part 2 (AT4037) - 30 Credit Points

-This course will build on the initial research design students built during Research Project Part I towards their undergraduate research project in anthropology.
+This course will build on the initial research design students built during Research Project Part 1 towards their undergraduate research project in anthropology.

-- Select a further 60 credit points from level 4 Anthropology courses
+Plus, select a further 60 credit points from level 4 Anthropology courses of choice, and a further 30 credit points from level 3 or 4 courses of choice

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.